 - Drive 1 mile and then turn right onto Forest Road 5810

 - Continue 4.9 miles to Forest Road 210

 - Turn left onto Forest Road 210 (Buck Lake Road) and drive 0.5 miles to the trailhead on the left.

-Some visitors reported that Google doesn't navigate correctly to the Buck Lake Trailhead.
-So, use provided above directions.
+It was reported that Google doesn't provide the correct navigation to the Buck Lake Trailhead.